Human evolutionary genetics: Origin of apes

 Biologists classify humans, along with only a few other species, as great apes (species in the family Hominidae).
-The living Hominidae include two distinct species of chimpanzee (the bonobo, Pan paniscus, and the chimpanzee, Pan troglodytes), two species of gorilla (the western gorilla, Gorilla gorilla, and the eastern gorilla, Gorilla graueri), and two species of orangutan (the Bornean orangutan, Pongo pygmaeus, and the Sumatran orangutan, Pongo abelii).
+The living Hominidae include two distinct species of chimpanzee (the bonobo, Pan paniscus, and the chimpanzee, Pan troglodytes), two species of gorilla (the western gorilla, Gorilla gorilla, and the eastern gorilla, Gorilla graueri), and three species of orangutan (the Bornean orangutan, Pongo pygmaeus, the Tapanuli orangutan, Pongo tapanuliensis, and the Sumatran orangutan, Pongo abelii).
 The great apes with the family Hylobatidae of gibbons form the superfamily Hominoidea of apes.

 Apes, in turn, belong to the primate order (>400 species), along with the Old World monkeys, the New World monkeys, and others.
 Data from both mitochondrial DNA (mtDNA) and nuclear DNA (nDNA) indicate that primates belong to the group of Euarchontoglires, together with Rodentia, Lagomorpha, Dermoptera, and Scandentia.
 This is further supported by Alu-like short interspersed nuclear elements (SINEs) which have been found only in members of the Euarchontoglires.